rolandoam/realworldgit/README.md

 ## Disclaimer

-There is no *the right* workflow.
-I would argue there is no right workflow in git, some of them are better suited for some teams, some are better for others.
+As I see it, there is no *right* workflow.
+Some of them are better suited for some teams, some are better for others.
 This is one of the workflows I like and it seems to me that is the one that provides great benefits for most of the cases.

 But please, feel free to change it to suit your needs.